SimonSweden/SimonSweden/README.md

 - Wordpress
 - Visual Studio code
 - MySQL
-- The most popular LLMs
+- The most popular LLMs, Github Copilot
 And many more!

 <!---